 EXPERT TIP: People who write down their goals are 50% more likely to reach them.
 So, if you really want to focus on tracking your goals and determining success, write it down somewhere you will see it every day.
 Even better, share your SMART goals with other teams or stakeholders in your organization.
 You may inspire them to set their own SMART goals!

-Another EXPERT TIP: Tying your SMART goals back to your buyer personas will ensure you stay focused on your voice of the customer in your inbound strategies and goals!
+Another EXPERT TIP: Tying your SMART goals back to your buyer personas will ensure you stay focused on your customer's pain points in your inbound strategies and goals!

 Using the inbound marketing methodology as you develop your SMART marketing goals can help you set and meet goals that organically build your business.
-Get started by downloading our buyer persona worksheet!
+Here are some buyer persona templates to get you started.